Mtn-Man/JellyMac-AMP/README.txt

 Transform media chaos into organized bliss with just a copy or a drop.

-JellyMac is the automation suite that makes media management easier.
+JellyMac is a simple but powerful automation suite that makes media management easier.
 Copy a YouTube URL to your clipboard, copy a magnet link, or drop a file in your designated folder - then walk away.
 Your media appears in your library, perfectly organized, without lifting another finger.

 THE MAGIC
 ---------